HasnaatCodes/HasnaatCodes/README.md

 # Hi there 👋
 ## I'm Hasnaat

-I am a recent Computer Science Graduate 🎓 and currently working as a Junior Full Stack Developer 👨🏻‍💻
+I am a recent Computer Science Graduate 🎓 and currently working as a Full Stack Developer 👨🏻‍💻

 I have experience with the following technologies:
 - Java
+- JavaScript
 - ASP.NET (C#/VB)
 - HTML
 - CSS
-- JavaScript
 - PHP

 I am currently taking on the 100 days of challenge with the end goal of learning React.
 Follow along my journey [here](https://www.instagram.com/HasnaatCodes).